Bedirhan171/Bedirhan171/README.md

 ### Hi my name is Bedirhan :wave:

 Hi!
 I am Bedirhan 17 years old.
 I am a high school student.
-I am a student of IT department and I am knowledgeable about Network Systems,Web Development.
+I am a student of IT department and I am knowledgeable and experienced about Cyber Security, Network Systems,Web Development.
 See you

 My Life routine
 -------